core-wg/oscore-groupcomm/draft-ietf-core-oscore-groupcomm.md

 5. Group privacy, by encrypting the countersignature.

 The group mode fulfills the security properties above while also displaying the following benefits.
 First, the use of a Group Encryption Algorithm that does not provide integrity protection results in a minimal communication overhead, by limiting the message payload to the ciphertext without integrity tag together with the encrypted countersignature.
-Second, it is possible to deploy semi-trusted entities such as signature checkers (see {{sec-additional-entities}}), which can break property 5, but cannot break properties 1, 2, 3, and 4.
+Second, it is possible to deploy semi-trusted entities such as signature checkers, which can break property 5, but cannot break properties 1, 2, 3, and 4.

 ## Security of the Pairwise Mode {#ssec-pairwise-mode-security}